China says telco gear makers operate according to market rules

-BEIJING China's foreign ministry said on Monday that Chinese telecoms companies operate according to market rules, urging the United States to "set aside prejudices" when it came to Huawei Technologies Co Ltd and ZTE Corp.
+BEIJING China's foreign ministry said on Monday that Chinese telecoms companies operate according to market rules, urging the United States to "set aside prejudices" when it came to Huawei Technologies Co Ltd HWT.UL and ZTE Corp (000063.SZ)(0763.HK).

 "Chinese telecoms companies have been developing their international business based on market economy principles.
 Their investment in the United States embodies the mutually beneficial nature of Sino-American economic and trade relations," said ministry spokesman Hong Lei.